Physics (PHYS)

 Corequisites: PHYS 262.
 Optional companion courses to PHYS 261 and PHYS 262 provides additional computational experience in applications of physics to life sciences, emphasizing use of algebra and trigonometry.
 Particularly recommended for student with modest mathematical preparation.
 (Formerly 3650:268)

-PHYS:291 Elementary Classical Physics I (4 Credits)
+PHYS 291 Elementary Classical Physics I (4 Units)

-Prerequisite: Completion of MATH 221 with a grade of "C-" or better, or AP Calculus AB, or BC test score of 3 or better.
+Prerequisite: Completion of MATH 221 with a grade of 'C-' or better, or AP Calculus AB, or BC test score of 3 or better.
 Introductory physics for students of science and engineering.
 Classical kinematics and dynamics as related to contemporary physics.
 Oscillations, thermodynamics.
 Vectors and some calculus introduced as needed.
 Includes laboratory activities.
 (Formerly 3650:291)

 Ohio Transfer 36: Yes

-Gen Ed: - Natural Science w/LAB
+Gen Ed: Natural Science with Lab

-PHYS:292 Elementary Classical Physics II (4 Credits)
+PHYS 292 Elementary Classical Physics II (4 Units)

 Prerequisite: PHYS 291.
 Fluid mechanics, mechanical and electromagnetic waves and wave phenomena, basic laws of electromagnetism, interference and diffraction, coherence, geometrical and physical optics.
 Includes laboratory activities.
 (Formerly 3650:292)